TheBobTheBlob/PiBot/README.md

 ## Commands

-Commands starting with / are accessible via slash commands, while the others are accessible via the application commands menu.
+Commands starting with `/` are accessible via slash commands, while the others are accessible via the application commands menu.

+### AI Commands

+The bot uses a local LLM running through ollama for simpler tasks and the ChatGPT API for more complex queries.
+Currently, the Microsoft's phi3 model is used locally.

+#### Local LLM Commands

 - `ask`: Ask a generative AI model a question.

+#### ChatGPT Commands

 - `Summarise`: Uses generative AI to summarise a message.
-- `/dailyfact`: Shows a daily fact
 - `/shipfact`: Uses generative AI to create a **fake** fact about ships
 - `Describe`: Describe the contents of an image
 - `Rate Meme`: Find out how good your meme is, and why

+### Other Commands

+- `/dailyfact`: Shows the daily fact from [Joseph Paul's](https://uselessfacts.jsph.pl/) useless fact API
 - `/info`: Shows some information about the bot
 - `/help`: Shows help for the bot